TTUNEPH2025/GN/docs/ANCA.md

 | • Reduce by 0.5mg/kg/day for eGFR < 30| • Reduce by 2.5mg/kg for eGFR < 30|

 ### Avacopan
   * 30mg BID as alternative to glucocorticoids in combination w/rituximab or cyclophosphamide
+  * **FDA has asked for voluntary withdrawal currently due to hepatotoxicty concerns and readjudication concerns of some patient**

 ### Prednisone Taper
 |Week|Patient's <50kg|Patient's 50-70kg|Patient's >75kg|